amityadav/AWS-SAA-C02-Notes-2020/Course/VPC/README.md

 * NAT Gateway: A highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
 * Virtual private gateway: The Amazon VPC side of a VPN connection.
 * Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
 * VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
+There are two types of VPC endpoint - gateway type & interface type endpoint.
+Gateway endpoint is only for Amazon S3 and DynamoDB.

 * Egress-only Internet Gateway: A stateful gateway to provide egress only access for **IPv6** traffic from the VPC to the Internet.

 ![VPC_Diagram](https://docs.aws.amazon.com/vpc/latest/userguide/images/default-vpc-diagram.png)